CellLocate getting started

 <sensor> = 2, (CellLocate)

-<timeout> = 30 (normal scan).
-The timeout value defines the maximum amount of time in seconds allocated for the cell scan operation.
-If exceeded, the module sends the list of cells that it was able to collect before the timeout is reached.
+If timeout is exceeded, the module sends the list of cells that it was able to collect before the timeout is reached.
 The timer is particularly important for deep scan mode because, as described previously, setting a short value does not allow a complete collection of cell ID of other operators than the serving one.
-In the event that the timeout is reached before the scan is complete, the output of normal scan will be sent to service endpoint to fulfill the request.

 Note: Please check the AT command manual for your module type in the product documentation section of the u-blox website to find the full set of available parameters.